cranialsurge/landing-bookspoilers/README.md

 # landing-bookspoilers
-Landing page for a website about biij spoilers
+Landing page for a website about book spoilers